Loehr-Daniels Study Course

 somewhere else.

 (3) Animal Life.
-The
+The third

-an enemy, and can seek its food far from where it was born.
+enemy, and can seek its food far from where it was born.
 A greater degree of

 intelligence, even the appearance of a definite brain to direct the individual,